Enabling Low-Latency Machine learning on Radiation-Hard FPGAs with hls4ml: Discussion

 \section{Discussion}

-The results presented in the previous sections demonstrate a complete, end-to-end solution for ML-based on-detector data compression using FPGAs, from algorithm conception to successful hardware implementation, although it should be stressed the synthesis results are based on Software/Hardware co-simulation.
+The results presented in the previous sections demonstrate a complete pipeline for ML-based on-detector data compression using FPGAs, from algorithm conception to successful hardware implementation.
+The synthesis results based on Software/Hardware co-simulation were found to agree very well with the numbers found when running the algorithm on the actual device.
 Here, we discuss the implications of these findings, both for the immediate LHCb Upgrade II use case and for the wider community seeking to deploy machine learning in harsh environments.